The Warm Weather Has Arrived and the Ticks Have Returned

 If you must go hiking, avoid brushing against bushes or thick plants.
 Walk where it is clear, along the center of trails.

-Treat hiking boots and clothing with permethrin based anti-tick products.
+Treat hiking boots and clothing with permethrin-based anti-tick products.

 Removing a Tick

+Doubtlessly, measures to prevent tick bites from happening will always be the best defense against tick bite illnesses.
 Still, there could be instances when a tick would still find a way to grab a bite or two in its quest for blood.
 What do you do?

 If fever or rash develops after a bite, see your doctor.

-Create a Tick Safe Environment
+Create a Tick-Safe Environment

-Even as it looks like there is no a way at this time to completely eradicate ticks from our lives, there are certainly ways to combat them.
-Educate yourself about these ways so you and the rest of the family members can continue enjoying the outdoors.
+"Currently, there is no way to eradicate ticks from our lives, but there are certainly ways to combat them," said Attorney Connelly.
+"Educate yourself in these ways so you and the rest of your family members can continue enjoying the outdoors.
 And, if you think you were bitten, seek medical advice.
-Better safe than sorry.
+Remember, better safe than sorry."

-For health minded-seniors, their families or for healthcare providers, please click on the photo below to download the handout from the Centers for Disease Control on ticks and the diseases they carry.
-It is an invaluable resource.
+"For health-minded seniors, their families, or for healthcare providers, please click on the photo below to download the handout from the Centers for Disease Control on ticks and the diseases they carry.
+It is an invaluable resource."